LukeHeuser/notes/Java/java_basics.md

 * Logical Or Operator: `||`

 ### The Not Operator and Its Counter Part
 The `!` mark is the Not operator, also knows as the `logical complement operator`!
 The not operator can be used with any boolean variable to test for the inverse value.
+It does this by literally inversing the value of the given boolean.

 ```
 boolean isCar = false;